Table of Contents |

 As t or r decreases | the FV of money received in the future decreases |

 We can view your birthday gift another way.
-What if your parents offered to give you the value of what $1,000 to be received in the future is worth today instead of having to wait one year?
-The value of the $1,000 today is called the discounted value (or present value) and is simply the future value minus the interest you would receive over the next year.
+What if your parents offered to give you the value of what $1,000 to be received in the future is worth today instead of having to wait 1 year?
+The value of the $1,000 today is called the discounted value (or PV) and is simply the FV minus the interest you would receive over the next year.

-So, let’s look at a formula you can use to determine the present value today of money to be received in the future.
-Using our same example above of earning 5% interest compounded annually, the rate at which time affects your value is 5% because that’s what having the choice to invest it would earn for you if only you had the $1,000 now.
+So, let’s look at a formula you can use to determine the PV today of money to be received in the future.
+Using the same example above of earning 5% interest compounded annually, the rate at which time affects your value is 5% because that’s what having the choice to invest it would earn for you if only you had the $1,000 now.
 The 5% interest is your opportunity cost.
-We will need to take the Future Value (FV) formula and modify it to get the Present Value (PV) equation.
+We need to take the FV formula and modify it to get the PV equation.

 Spin it around.

-Then divide each side of the equation by , we now have our Present Value (PV) formula.
+Then, divide each side of the equation by ; we now have our PV formula.

-Our answer tells us that your birthday gift is worth $952.38 if you were to receive its equivalent value today.
-In other words, if your parents could give you $952.38 on your twentieth birthday, you could deposit the $952.38 into a savings account earning 5% compound annual interest today and it would grow to $1,000 one year from now.
+Our answer tells us that your birthday gift would be worth $952.38 if you were to receive its equivalent value today.
+In other words, if your parents could give you $952.38 on your 20th birthday, you could deposit the money into a savings account earning 5% compound annual interest today, and it would grow to $1,000 1 year from now.

 As t or r increases | the PV of money decreases |